Al-Walid I: Patronage of great mosques

 Al-Walid turned the example of his father's construction of the Dome of the Rock in Jerusalem into a wide-scale building program.
 His patronage of great mosques in Damascus, Jerusalem and Medina underlined his political legitimacy and religious credentials.
 The mosque he founded in Damascus, later known as the Umayyad Mosque, was the greatest architectural achievement of his rule.
 Under his predecessors, Muslim residents had worshipped in a small musalla (prayer room) attached to the 4th-century Christian cathedral of John the Baptist.
 By al-Walid's reign, the musalla could not cope with the fast-growing Muslim community and no sufficient free spaces were available in Damascus for a large congregational mosque.
 In 705, al-Walid had the cathedral converted into a mosque, compensating local Christians with other properties in the city.

 Most of the structure was demolished.
 Al-Walid's architects replaced the demolished space with a large prayer hall and a courtyard bordered on all sides by a closed portico with double arcades.
 The mosque was completed in 711.
 The army of Damascus, numbering some 45,000 soldiers, were taxed a quarter of their salaries for nine years to pay for its construction.
 The scale and grandeur of the great mosque made it a "symbol of the political supremacy and moral prestige of Islam", according to the historian Nikita Elisséeff.
 Noting al-Walid's awareness of architecture's propaganda value, Hillenbrand calls the mosque a "victory monument" intended as a "visible statement of Muslim supremacy and permanence".
 The mosque has maintained its original form until the present day.

-Excavated ruins of the Umayyad palatial and administrative structures beneath the al-Aqsa Mosque and the southern wall of the Temple Mount.
-These unfinished buildings and the al-Aqsa Mosque are generally attributed to al-Walid, though the mosque has been substantially altered since al-Walid's reign.
+Excavated ruins of the Umayyad palatial and administrative structures south of the al-Aqsa Mosque Compound.
+These unfinished buildings and the Qibli (al-Aqsa) Mosque are generally attributed to al-Walid, though the mosque has been substantially altered since al-Walid's reign.